 Wind Advisory from SUN 6:00 AM CST until SUN 2:00 PM CST

-Wind Advisory from SUN 6:00 AM CST until SUN 2:00 PM CSTNew

 Issued by National Weather Service – Milwaukee/Sullivan, WI